sncf-connect-tech/hesperides-gui/HACKTOBERFEST.md

 We have labeled some of our issues with [#Hacktoberfest](https://github.com/voyages-sncf-technologies/hesperides-gui/labels/Hacktoberfest) to make it easier for you to contribute :)

-Now, Hesperides is a large project, with a lot of "buisness logic" you probably do not want to learn before your first contribution.
+Now, Hesperides is a large project, with a lot of "business logic" you probably do not want to learn before your first contribution.
 It's also maintained by French developpers 🥖 🧀.
-But we will commit to write detailed descriptions in our [#Hacktoberfest](https://github.com/voyages-sncf-technologies/hesperides-gui/labels/Hacktoberfest) issues, and the next sections will summarize the steps to quickly let you hack with the code.
+But we will commit to write detailed descriptions in our [#Hacktoberfest](https://github.com/voyages-sncf-technologies/hesperides-gui/labels/Hacktoberfest) issues, and the next sections will summarize the steps to let you quickly hack with the code.

 ## Start the backend API with Docker
 Should be as simple as: